Arithmetic Satake compactifications and algebraic Drinfeld modular forms: Generalized Hasse invariants and -rank strata

 (6) Let $x\in(\ol\scrM^r_K)^{\ge h}$.
 Since $H^a_0,\dots, H^a_{h-1}$ is a regular sequence in $\O_{\ol\bfM^r_K,x}$ by (3) the assertion follows from \cite[Proposition~18.13]{eisenbud}

-(7) The map is surjective by (5).
-The injectivity follows from Lemma~\ref{LemmaYConnected} below and (6), because $(\ol \scrM^r_K)^{\ge h}$ is the subscheme of $(\ol \scrM^r_K)^{\ge h-1}$ cut out by the generalized Hasse invariant $H^a_h$ and $H^a_h$ is a global section of an ample invertible sheaf.
+(7) The maps are surjective by (5).
+The injectivity follows from Lemma~\ref{LemmaYConnected} below and (6), because $(\ol \scrM^r_K)^{\ge h+1}$ is the subscheme of $(\ol \scrM^r_K)^{\ge h}$ cut out by the generalized Hasse invariant $H^a_h$ and $H^a_h$ is a global section of an ample invertible sheaf.